yesilkayacan/epa_fuel_economy/README.md

 - Is Turbocharging Good for C02 Emissions?<br>
 - What Is The Effect Of Transmission Type on C02 Emissions?<br>

-The indings posted on the blog page: <a>https://medium.com/@yesilkayacan/how-a-cars-diet-changed-d0d21e4f428</a> <br>
+The findings posted on the blog page: <a>https://medium.com/@yesilkayacan/how-a-cars-diet-changed-d0d21e4f428</a> <br>

 <h2>3.
 File Descriptions</h2><br>
 Data_analysis.ipynb : Code and analysis file<br>